For over 30 years, we have provided research and consulting expertise to:

 Along with overseeing our day-to-day operations, Paul’s main contribution has been the addition of sales consulting services.
 As an expert in all Rock formats, Paul has helped our clients open up new revenue streams by aiding them in their understanding of how to sell, market, and position their formats via sales training seminars.
 He has conducted hundreds of client presentations on behalf of our clients, and has aided the Ford Motor Company and Procter & Gamble in improving their understanding of the youth market.
 Paul is a true “format champion” – someone who believes in the power of branding, and developing radio’s inherent assets.

 Bill Jacobs – Consultant

-For over two decades, Bill has quietly become one of Rock radio’s most respected radio programming professionals.
+For nearly three decades, Bill has quietly become one of Rock radio’s most respected radio programming professionals.
 He emerged from Michigan State University with a Master’s degree in Telecommunications, and then became a Research Analyst for the USA Television Network.
 He later joined Eastman Radio in a similar capacity.

 Bill was lured back to radio and joined Jacobs Media as a consultant in 1987.
 Since then, he has designed the programming for countless radio stations, has contributed to the company’s most impactful radio promotions, and most importantly, has become an expert in the specific needs and challenges facing small and medium market radio stations.